GunnerCat/GunnerCat/README.md

 # Hi fellows 🤔
-⚡It my internet persona, GunnerCat.⚡
+⚡Its my internet persona, GunnerCat.⚡

 ill put most of my project here, but im welcoming yall to be my friend

+🗿 if you need anything, please contact me on @gunnercat#6667 🗿

 <!--